LindaAdel/SyarahChallenge/README.md

 - FirebaseAuth: Provides user authentication and authorization capabilities using Firebase.
 - Mixpanel-swift: Allows integration with Mixpanel for advanced analytics and user behavior tracking.
 - FirebaseRemoteConfig: Handles dynamic configuration by fetchingvalues from Firebase Remote Config.
+- Alamofire: A Swift-based HTTP networking library for making network requests.

 ---